 Psychotherapy is one of the most common and effective ways of dealing with Claustrophobia.
 Some kinds of psychotherapy are:

-This type of psychotherapy usually involves being gradually exposed to your feared situation.
-With gradual and repeated exposure, the idea is that you will eventually feel comfortable in your feared situation.
+As the name suggests, exposure therapy involves gradual exposure to your feared situation.
+With gradual and repeated exposure, people are usually able to be comfortable and relaxed in the feared situation over time.
 This therapy also includes relaxation and breathing exercises while being exposed to the feared situation.
 Exposure therapy can be administered in several ways, depending on you and the therapist.

-This form of talk therapy mainly focuses on helping you manage the phobia by changing the way you think, feel and behave.
-CBT typically involves talking about your symptoms and expressing your feelings.
-It also encourages delving deeper into your fear to figure out how to respond and manage it effectively.
-You’ll learn to identify, reassess, and change your thinking patterns, as well as develop problem-solving skills to better cope.
-Instead of avoiding your phobia, CBT emphasizes facing it directly.
-Additionally, the therapy teaches relaxation techniques to help keep your mind and body calm.
+This form of talk therapy mainly focuses on helping you manage the thoughts that provoke anxiety.
+CBT is based on the assumption that changing our thoughts can change the way we think and feel.
+It also encourages you to explore the source of your fear and challenge it so that you can develop strategies to manage it effectively.
+You’ll learn to identify, re-examine and change your thinking patterns, as well as develop problem-solving skills to better cope.
+Additionally, CBT also teaches relaxation techniques to help you calm your mind and body during anxious situations

 Apart from therapy, sometimes medications are part of claustrophobia treatment, depending on the severity of one’s symptoms